Gaius-Augustus/Augustus/README-cgp.txt

 --/CompPred/outdir=path
   send all output files to this directory (default is the current directory)

+--softmasking=1
+ adds regions with lowercase nucleotides as nonexonpart hints of source "RM" If --extrinsicCfgFile is not given, it used the default cgp.extrinsic.cfg with bonus 1.15, if another extrinsic config file is given, it must contain the "RM" source.

 6. RETRIEVING GENOMES FROM A MYSQL DATABASE
 ------------------------------------------------